zhilyaev/werf/docs/pages/configuration/stapel_image/base_image.md

 from: alpine
 ```

-_Base image_ can be declared with `from`, `fromImage` or `fromImageArtifact` directive.
+_Base image_ can be declared by `from`, `fromImage` or `fromImageArtifact` directives.

 ## from, fromLatest

 The `from` directive defines the name and tag of a _base image_.
-If absent, tag defaults to `latest`.
+If absent, the tag defaults to `latest`.

 ```yaml
 from: <image>[:<tag>]
 ```

-By default, the assembly process does not depend on actual _base image_ digest in the repository, only on _from_ directive value.
+By default, an assembly process does not depend on the actual digest of the _base image_ in the repository.
+It only depends on the value of the _from_ directive.
-Thus, changing _base image_ locally or in the repository does not matter if _from_ stage is already exists in _stages storage_.
+Therefore, changing the _base image_ in the local storage or the Docker registry will not affect the build process if the _from_ stage already exists in _stages storage_.

-If you want always build the image with actual _base image_ you should use _fromLatest_ directive.
+If you prefer to build an image with the current _base image_ only, then you should use the _fromLatest_ directive.
-_fromLatest_ directive allows connecting the assembly process with the _base image_ digest getting from the repository.
+The _fromLatest_ directive connects an assembly process with a digest of a _base image_, getting it from the repository in the process.
 ```yaml
 fromLatest: true
 ```